Skip to main content

 What’s the current US equity market sentiment and which sectors are leading or lagging today?

 Claude will pick get_market_data from the WorldMonitor toolset, call it with no arguments, and answer in plain English.
 The raw tool response is a single bootstrap bundle covering quotes, sector ETFs, crypto, gulf quotes, ETF flows, and the WorldMonitor fear-greed composite.
+Because cache tools default-cap list/map fields at 30 items when limit is omitted, this first response is intentionally compact; pass limit: 0 only when you genuinely need the full 200+ quote / ~100 KB market bundle.
 Typical latency: 300–800 ms (cache read from Redis, no upstream API call).
 Behind the scenes, the tool call looks like this:

 {